aseemcr07/neoGCamp-my-component-library/README.md

 # neoGCamp-my-component-library
 Hey there.
-I have been learning web developnment from neoG.Camp, and this is my first project - a Component Library!
+I have been learning web development from neoG.Camp, and this is my first project - a Component Library!
 You can access it via: https://abduls-component-library.netlify.app/ Cheers!